If a buyer has a problem with an order from your shop, they may report a problem to you. Buyers may report problems in two ways:

 A buyer emailed you about a problem

-If the buyer reaches out to you outside of Etsy.com, direct them to use Conversations.
+If the buyer reaches out to you outside of Etsy.com, direct them to use Messages.
 This keeps everything in one place, and will help Etsy Support assist if the case is escalated.

 What to do when a buyer opens a case

-If you and the buyer can’t resolve the problem through Conversations, the buyer may open a case.
+If you and the buyer can’t resolve the problem through Messages, the buyer may open a case.
 A case is a formal report of a problem.

 As a seller, you must work with the buyer to resolve the case.
 If you and the buyer aren’t able to resolve the case together within three days, the buyer can escalate the case to Etsy Support.